Optimal Error Analysis of Channel Estimation for IRS-assisted MIMO Systems: Conclusion

-An important area for future research involves conducting error analysis on two-way, two-hop IRS-assisted MIMO systems \cite{zheng2021double,han2022double,le2023double}.
-Unlike the one-way multi-hop IRS-assisted model discussed in this paper, the optimization problem in the two-way scenario, where channels between base stations/user terminals and IRSs are accessible, consists of two ToT regression problems.
-Thus, our current analytical approach cannot be directly extended to this setup.
-Furthermore, another challenging aspect for future investigation is the local convergence analysis and global geometry of the IRS-assisted optimization problem.
+\item Finally, a further avenue for exploration is the local convergence analysis and global geometry of the IRS-assisted optimization problem.
 Despite the promising experimental results obtained even with random initialization, unlike the rotation ambiguity commonly encountered in standard nonconvex matrix/tensor recovery \cite{Zhu18TSP,Ma21TSP,Zhu21TIT,qin2024guaranteed}, a diagonal (scaling) ambiguity exists between channel matrices, as noted in \cite[Section 2]{pan2022overview}.
 This ambiguity poses a challenge in analyzing the optimization problem at hand.